shivam-kr-dwivedi/shivam-kr-dwivedi/README.md

 👋 Hi, I’m @shivam-kr-dwivedi
-👀 I’m interested in Android and Web Development projects.
+👀 I’m interested in Full Stack Web Development projects.
-🌱 I’m currently learning Web development.
+🌱 I’m currently learning MERN.
-💞 I’m looking to collaborate on various Projects including web and android development with java.
+💞 I’m looking to collaborate on various Projects including Full Stack Web Development.
-📫 How to reach me ... you can reach me via my email- shivam17223306@gmail.com
+📫 How to reach me ... you can reach me via my email- sd7307557@gmail.com

 <!---
 shivam-kr-dwivedi/shivam-kr-dwivedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.